 |Lauren Matison | Co-Founder / Editor

-Born in Manhattan, Lauren grew up in Los Angeles and lived for a short while in Paris, Rome, and London before moving to New York.
-She currently writes for Bicycling Magazine, Huffington Post and Grist.
-She has contributed to Los Angeles, CNN, Cosmopolitan, BizBash, PeterGreenberg.com, and has been featured in on-air travel segments for NBC’s Today in NY.
+Born in Manhattan, Lauren grew up in Los Angeles and lived for a brief time in Paris, Rome, and London before moving to New York.
+When she’s not off exploring the world without a car, Lauren enjoys producing events with the Food Bank for NY, National Wildlife Federation, ioby.org, and the New York Travel Festival.
+She currently contributes to the Huffington Post, Bicycling Magazine, and Grist.org.
+She also writes the “Car-Free Traveler” column at Budget Travel and ”The Spin Off” column at BikeNYC.org/Transportation Alternatives.
+Lauren has also worked for Los Angeles Magazine, CNN, Hearst, BizBash, Cosmopolitan, Disney’s Family.com, PeterGreenberg.com, and has been featured in travel segments for NBC’s Today in NY.
 Lauren’s favorite mode of transit is her Specialized Dolce.
-If you have questions or want to go for a bike ride, please email email@example.com.
+If you have questions or want to go for a bike ride, please email firstname.lastname@example.org.

 |Vincent Crossley | Co-Founder / Web Director